SaveJohn/JohnsenArt__Final_School_Assignment/README.md

         - **Upload** new artwork

 Admin functionality is locked behind authentication.
-**Authentication method:** _TODO!!
+**Authentication method:**
+- The API uses JWT for authentication.
+- The Client takes the jwt and stores it in a cookie.
+  - The cookie will have HttpOnly = true and CookieSecurePolicy.always in production.

 ### About & Contact Pages

-- The **About** page contains is to contain information about the artist and relevant picture, it has placeholder text for now
+- The **About** page is to contain information about the artist and relevant picture, it has placeholder text for now
 - The **Contact** page includes a form with:
     - Name